product guideMar 18, 2026·12 min read

 Monthly deal-to-marketing attribution with multi-model channel revenue, campaign ROI, content impact, multi-touch patterns, and dark funnel detection delivered via Notion and Slack.

 To put this in context, consider the manual alternative.
-A skilled team member performing the same work manually costs $50–75/hour at a fully loaded rate (salary, benefits, tools, overhead).
-If the manual version of this workflow takes 20–40 minutes per cycle, that is $17–50 per execution in human labor.
+A skilled team member performing the same work manually costs $50–75/hour for an operations analyst at a fully loaded rate (salary, benefits, tools, overhead).
+If the manual version of this workflow takes 2–4 hours per cycle, the per-execution cost in human labor is significant.
 The blueprint executes the same pipeline for a fraction of that cost, with consistent quality and zero fatigue degradation.

 Infrastructure costs are separate from per-execution LLM costs.
 You will need an n8n instance (self-hosted or cloud) and active accounts for the integrated services.
 The estimated monthly infrastructure cost is Monthly cost ~$0.05-0.15/run, depending on your usage volume and plan tiers.

-Quality assurance: BQS audit result is 12/12 PASS.
+Quality assurance: Blueprint Quality Standard (BQS) audit result is 12/12 PASS.
 ITP result is 8/8 records, 14/14 milestones.
 These are not marketing claims — they are test results from structured inspection protocols that you can review in the product documentation.

 TIP